-- 8.1 The Appeals stage of the disciplinary process is part of the Code of Practice to which an employee has a right.
-It can be exercised after any of the stages of disciplinary action for Misconduct/Poor Performance or Gross Misconduct. - 8.2 An employee who wishes to appeal against a disciplinary decision should inform the Chair/Mayor (or Chair of the relevant committee) within five working days, in writing and giving reasons for the appeal.
-An Appeal may be raised if: - The employee thinks the finding or penalty is unfair - New evidence has come to light - The employee thinks that the procedure was not applied properly - 8.3 Where possible the Appeal will be heard by a separate panel of elected members who have not been involved in the original disciplinary hearing, who will view the evidence with impartiality.
-The employee will have the right to be accompanied by a colleague or accredited Trade Union official or lay member at the appeal hearing.
-The outcome of the appeal and reasons for it will be advised to the employee as soon as possible after the meeting and be confirmed in writing. - 8.4 At the Appeal hearing any disciplinary penalty imposed will be reviewed but it cannot be increased.
+- 8.1 The Appeals stage of the disciplinary process is part of the Code of Practice to which an official has a right.
+It can be exercised after any of the stage of disciplinary action for Misconduct/Poor Performance or Gross Misconduct. - 8.2 An official who wishes to appeal against a disciplinary decision must inform the Chief Officer and the Chairman of the Council (or Chairman of the relevant committee) within five working days, in writing and giving reasons for the appeal.
+An Appeal may be raised if: - 8.2.1 The official thinks the finding or penalty is unfair. - 8.2.2 New evidence has come to light. - 8.2.3 The official thinks that the procedure was not applied properly - 8.3 Where possible, the Appeal will be heard by a separate panel of Councillors who have not been involved in the original disciplinary hearing, who will view the evidence with impartiality.
+The official will have the right to be accompanied by another official or accredited Trade Union official or lay member at the appeal hearing.
+The outcome of the appeal and reasons for it will be advised to the official as soon as possible after the meeting and be confirmed in writing. - 8.4 At the Appeal hearing any disciplinary penalty imposed will be reviewed but it cannot be increased.
 The decision taken at the Appeal hearing will be final.